 With concerted effort and good will it would probably be possible to re-home or retire the minority of animals released each year from research.
-The situation for rats and mice, the great majority of research-released animals is bleak.
+The situation for rats and mice, the great majority of research-released animals, is bleak.

 I would love to see rats and mice be re-homed but there must be sufficient suitable homes for them, and that may be the problem.
-I think when re-homing animals outside research facilities, it is easier to find homes for the dogs and cats because they are more thought of as pets compared to rodents.
-Personally, I have had rodents for pets and find them just as enjoyable as the so-called companion animals, but not everyone has had the pleasure to experience just how sweet rodents can really be.
-I think the best chance that mice and rats have is within the research community, but the large numbers of these animals make it an unrealistic goal to find homes for all of them, unfortunately.
+I think when re-homing animals outside research facilities, it is easier to find homes for dogs and cats because they are more thought of as pets compared to mice and rats.

+The large numbers of of mice and rats in research labs make it an unrealistic goal to find homes for all of them, unfortunately.